jlbradley1844/jlbradley1844.github.io/_posts/2017-09-13-is-it-really-freedom-of-expresson.md

 So why is this important?
 Becuase from the above, it is obvious the problem is *not* to berate or "fix" other people's beliefs, wrongheaded as we may feel them to be.

-This is good illustration of common rhetorical tactic used whenever someone wishes to defend a position they know to be somehow or other morally indefensible.
+So polite people keep their peace.
+In general, there is not much to be done, provided others do not insist unfactual beliefs on others.
+And those of us who are Baha'is are (hopefully) well-trained enough not to look down on such people, no matter how ill-informed.

+Unfortunately, those in the wrong still realize they are wrong on some level, meaning they'll deploy a rather misleading rhetorical device, since they usually still feel miffed.

-That is: instead of arguing over whether something is right, you instead argue over whether someone has a right to limit it.
+That is: instead of arguing over whether something is right, instead argue over whether someone has a right to even question it.

+What, then, would you do if you are then challenged in this manner?
 You can be respectful of people and not think they're evil or in opposition to you, but at the same time realize they're using a rhetorical con to lie to themselves.
 Recognizing the con does not mean